Yaffa Eliach: Biography

 In 1944, following the Soviet takeover of the town from Nazi Germany, Eliach's family returned to the town.
 Soon thereafter, her father again became involved with the Soviet authorities.
 Her father began to house Soviet soldiers.
 During a fight between Polish resistance and Soviet forces, two members of Eliach's family and two Soviet soldiers were killed.
-Eliach claimed that her mother and baby brother, who had begun crying, were shot multiple times after her mother, wanting to save the rest of the family, stepped out of a closet they were hiding in.
-Eliach said she survived underneath her mother's body that had fallen back down on her in the closet.
+Eliach claimed that her mother and baby brother, who had begun crying, were shot multiple times after her mother, wanting to save the rest of the family, stepped out of a closet they were hiding in, and that she survived underneath her mother's body that had fallen back down on her in the closet.
+Eliach said her family members were shot deliberately in an act of antisemitism.

 Post war

-Eliach emigrated to Palestine in 1946, and later to the United States in 1954.
+Eliach emigrated to Palestine in 1946, changing her name to Yaffa Ben Shemesh, a play on words of her previous Yiddish name, Shayna Sonenzon (Yaffa is a Hebrew translation of the Yiddish Shayna; son and sun are homophones of "ben" and "shemesh").
 In Israel, she attended Kfar Batya.
-At that time her Hebrew last name was Ben Shemesh.
-Yaffa married the principal of the institution, David Eliach, and became a history teacher in the school (while still a teenager).
-In the school, she met a student, Izhak Weinberg who was three years younger.
-According to Izhak, Yaffa was a most positive, talented and gifted student.
+Another student at the school, Izhak Weinberg, who was three years younger than Yaffa, remembered her as a most positive, talented and gifted student.
+The principal of her school was David Eliach, whom she married in 1953.
+She became a history teacher in the school while still a teenager.

+The couple emigrated to the United States in 1954.
 Eliach received her B.A. in 1967 and her M.A. in 1969 from Brooklyn College, New York and a Ph.D. in 1973 from City University of New York in Russian intellectual history, studying under Saul Lieberman and Salo Baron.